 so if a "Golden Shield" is offered for sale where you can't see it, you may want to ask about the serial number -- if it looks like any of these, it may improve your confidence that you're not chasing another ordinary Match-Matic.
 NOTE: Ranges of lowest five digits of serial numbers of regular Match-Matics produced in last two quarters of 1960 (first five digits 18203 and 18204) overlap with those for Golden Shields of the period, so when verifying Golden Shields, make sure the first five digits are 18203.
 This overlap doesn't appear to occur with the 1961 cameras (18213 group).

-Based on the "4th and 5th digit" code for serial numbers of cameras of the period (see Postwar serial number ranges ), two batches of Golden Shields were made, in the third quarters of 1960 and 1961.
+Serial numbers for known Golden Shields show that Golden Shields were made in the third quarters of 1960 and 1961.
 (The third quarter was when products were made for holiday season sales.)
-So far, the lowest 4 digits of all the cameras with serial numbers starting with '182137...' are higher than all the cameras starting with '182037...'.
-The overall ranges would suggest approximately 2,000 cameras made in 1960 and approximately 500 in 1961.
+The overall ranges suggest approximately 2,000 cameras made in 1960 and approximately 500 in 1961.

 If you have any examples of advertising showing the Golden Shield Match-Matic when new, please email me.(Top of page)